tarantool/doc/doc/1.9/book/box/authentication.rst

 * Drop, e.g. allow
   :ref:`box.sequence.x:drop <box_schema-sequence_drop>`
   (currently this can be granted but has no effect)
-* Usage e.g. whether any action is allowable regardless of other privileges (sometimes revoking 'usage' is a convenient way to block a user temporarily without dropping the user)
+* Usage, e.g. whether any action is allowable regardless of other privileges (sometimes revoking 'usage' is a convenient way to block a user temporarily without dropping the user)
-* Session e.g. whether the user can 'connect'.
+* Session, e.g. whether the user can 'connect'.

 This is how the privilege system works.
 To be able to create objects, a user needs to have write access to Tarantool's system spaces.